akclifto/Retrospective_Toolkit/WebDesign.md

   - Vue.JS is another fantastic framework.
 It is not as widely used as react, but it can accomplish everything react can and it seems it can be easier to develop in.
 - **Backend:**
   - Node.JS with Express.JS REST API
     - This is pretty much the standard and would be the easiest to get up and running as Heroku and Firebase both support Node.JS applications out of the box.
 It is quick and performs exceptionally well provided it is not serving as the backend to something that is computationally heavy.
-Development time is also lessened as it takes less lines of code then it would to accomplish the same thing with others solutions.
+Development time is also lessened as it takes less lines of code then it would to accomplish the same thing with other solutions.
    - GraphQL
       - GraphQL is another option, but since our requirements are not complex, a REST API would perform better and take less development time to implement
    - Java Spring BOOT